AkashChandra-02/PassowrdPawn/README.md

 This was just to see if we could do it.

 I'd like to thank wwwtyro for his Javascript encryption libary, which was the backbone of this project.

-You can fond it here:  https://github.com/wwwtyro/cryptico
+You can find it here:  https://github.com/wwwtyro/cryptico